birdicles/lytefoot/README.md

 - Xcode
 - Node 4.x+

-### Running the example app
+### Running the app

-Install the example app dependencies and start the server:
+Install the app dependencies and start the server:

 ```
 npm install